Hawksprey420/dotnet-csharp_class-methods/README.md

 About this C# repository
 ----------------------------------------------------
-This is the **Github repository** for the csharp_class-methods activity of Hawksprey for the subject Computer Programming 2 for BS Computer Science.
+This is the **Github repository** for the csharp_class-methods activity of Hawksprey for the subject Computer Programming 2 for BS Computer Science.<br>
 Feel free to take a look around the code :D  (don't expect software engineer levels of coding standards for now)

 Requirements to run/compile:<br>